 The current members of our nominating and corporate governance committee are Messrs.
-Klatell (chairman), Gansler and Mayer each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
-The nominating and corporate governance committee held five meetings during 2011.
+Klatell (chairman), Gansler and Mayer, each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
+The nominating and corporate governance committee held five meetings during 2012.

 Compensation Committee.
 Our compensation committee provides a general review of our compensation and benefit plans to ensure that they meet our corporate objectives.
 The compensation committee reviews and determines, or recommends to our board of directors, the compensation of our chief executive officer and all other individuals designated by our board of directors as executive officers of our company.
-In addition, our compensation committee reviews and approves our corporate goals and objectives relevant to the compensation for our chief executive officer and other executive officers, including annual performance objectives, and evaluates the performance of our chief executive officer and other executive officers in light of these goals and objectives.
+In addition, our compensation committee reviews and approves our corporate goals and objectives relevant to the compensation for our chief executive officer and other executive officers, including annual performance objectives, and evaluates the performance of our chief executive officer and other executive officers and other executives.
 The compensation committee reviews and makes recommendations to our board of directors with respect to, or approves, our incentive compensation plans and equity-based plans, and activities relating to those plans.
 The compensation committee also establishes and periodically reviews policies in the area of perquisites for executive officers.
 The compensation committee may, from time to time, delegate any or all of its responsibilities to a subcommittee.

 In discharging its responsibilities, our compensation committee is empowered to investigate any matter of concern that it deems appropriate and has the sole authority, without seeking approval from the entire board of directors, to retain outside consultants for this purpose, including the authority to approve any terms of retention.
 Additional information regarding the role of compensation consultants and executive officers in assisting our compensation committee in determining the amount or form of executive compensation may be found in "Compensation Discussion and Analysis" below.
 The current members of our compensation committee are Messrs.
-Edman (chairman), Iverson and Klatell, each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
-The compensation committee held ten meetings during 2011.
+Iverson (chairman), Bass and Klatell, each of whom is an independent director under Nasdaq listing standards as well as under SEC rules.
+Mr. Edman served as chairman of our compensation committee during 2012 until he stepped down from the compensation committee on December 6, 2012.
+Mr. Bass was appointed to the compensation committee on December 6, 2012, and on that same day Mr. Iverson was appointed as chairman of the compensation committee.
+The compensation committee held eight meetings during 2012.